 Phone bills are sent out monthly, electricity bills bi-monthly, and water bills quarterly.
 The phone companies are quite strict about payment being on time.
 However the others allow a bit of grace, although they will send out red reminder letters if you pay very late.

 It’s possible to set up direct debit payments from your bank to cover utility bills.
 Unlike in the UK, we have not found this to be entirely reliable, and there is a set-up fee for doing so.
-Some people still pay by cash or even cheque at the local office of the utility providers.
-However a more efficient option for people who have online banking is to pay online using their bank’s website.
-This is what we have done for the past ten years or more, and it is a quick, reliable and free service.
+Some people still pay by cash or even cheque at the local office of the utility providers, although cheques are now expensive to buy and banks charge fees to deposit them.
+A much more efficient option for people who have online banking is to pay online using their bank’s website.
+This is what we have done for the past fifteen years or more, and it is a quick, reliable and free service.